 - Specimens taken from transport media will not exhibit the optimal or comparative growth as expected from direct inoculation and cultivation.
-These media do, however, provide an adequate degree of preservation for those specimens which cannot be forwarded immediately to the laboratory for prompt evaluation. - Viability of cells will diminish over time and some degree of multiplication or growth of contaminants can occur during prolonged periods of transit.
+These media do, however, provide an adequate degree of preservation for those specimens which cannot be forwarded immediately to the laboratory for prompt evaluation. - 2.
+Viability of cells will diminish over time and some degree of multiplication or growth of contaminants can occur during prolonged periods of transit.
 This is particularly true of fecal specimens that contain substantial numbers of coliform organisms. - 3.
 The condition of the specimen received by the laboratory for culture is a significant variable in recovery and final identification of the suspect pathogen.
-An unsatisfactory specimen (overgrown by contaminants, containing nonviable organisms, or having the number of pathogens greatly diminished) can lead to erroneous or inconclusive results.
+An unsatisfactory specimen (overgrown by contaminants, containing nonviable organisms, or having the number of pathogens greatly (diminished) can lead to erroneous or inconclusive results. - 4.
+Prepared sterile medium will undergo a slight degree of oxidation at the upper periphery of the medium, however, if the tube or vial exhibits a distinct blue colour throughout the medium, it should be discarded. - 5.
+Consult appropriate texts for detailed information and recommended procedures.